‘What madness looks like’: Russia intensifies Bakhmut attack

 Another soldier suffered a head injury after a fragment pierced his helmet.
 Medics quickly stabilized him enough to transfer him to a military hospital.

-“We fight to the end to save a life,” Kostnyantyn Vasylkevich, a surgeon and the center’s coordinator, told The Associated Press.
+“We fight to the end to save a life,” Kostyantyn Vasylkevich, a surgeon and the center’s coordinator, told The Associated Press.
 “Of course, it hurts when it is not possible to save them.”

 The Moscow-backed leader of the occupied areas of Donetsk said Tuesday that Russia’s forces were “very close” to taking over Soledar.
 But the gains were coming “at a very high price,” Denis Pushilin told Russian state TV.